 Caravan Weight Distribution Hitches Buyer’s Guide

 Losing control of a caravan while towing is every caravan owner’s worst nightmare.
-What can you do to ensure you and your precious cargo are safeYou need a caravan weight distribution hitch - a special type of caravan tow hitch that is designed to restore the natural balance of your vehicle and keep everything level.
+What can you do to ensure you and your precious cargo stay safeYou need a caravan weight distribution hitch - a special type of caravan tow hitch that is designed to restore the natural balance of your vehicle and keep everything level.

 By maintaining a correct level between the caravan and tow vehicle, you can enjoy a smoother ride, better braking, and easier towing.
 It prevents any sagging or lifting between the tow vehicle and caravan which can make towing challenging.